PlayingWithProlog/cookingwithsnap/README.md

 This is a demo of

   * CHR
-  * Serving CHR, complicated by CHR's need
+  * Serving CHR, complicated by CHR's need to run in a single thread
   * interfacing Snap! with Prolog

 ## Install (assumes you have a recent SWI-Prolog)